Sacramento Wage and Hour Lawyer

 California law specifically protects your wages and hours as a worker.
 Oftentimes, employers violate both federal and state laws regarding wage laws.
 Whether intentionally or unintentionally, these employers have treated workers unfairly according to the law, by not paying them the wages to which they are entitled.
 To better understand your rights, these are the seven most common violations of wage laws in California.

-• Little to no supervision of the worker
+• There is little to no supervision of the worker

 • The worker cannot be fired because of a separate contract that needs to be fulfilled